BhagyaSalgado/R26-IT-142/SENTIMENT_ANALYSIS_PART.md

 ---

-## 🚀 Deliverables - ඔබ deliver කරන්න ඕනේ
+## 🚀 Deliverables - What You Need To Deliver

 ### Phase 1: Model Development
 - [ ] BERT model training code